NeuroLIAA/reading-et/README.md

     * Max chars per line: 99.
     * Left margin: 280px.
     * Top margin: 185px.
+* Stimuli creation for the long stories:
+    * Resolution: 768x1020
+    * Font: Courier New.
+Size: 18.
+Color: black.
+    * Background color: grey.
+    * Linespacing: 50px.
+    * Max lines per screen: 10.
+    * Max chars per line: 99.
+    * Left margin: 150px.
+    * Top margin: 120px.
 * The participant is told that, after reading each text, he/she will be evaluated with three comprehensive questions.
-* Their reading skills are also inquired.
+* Their reading skills are also inquired (short-stories only).
-* Items are ordered according to their number of unfrequent words and characters, and short and long sentences.
+* Items are ordered pseudo-randomly for each participant, ensuring a similar number of trials per story.
-    * They are subsequently divided in four splits, and presented randomly within each split.
-* Following this order, two sessions are made, each consisting of ten stories.
-    * The stories in the first session have 769 words on average (+/- 37; min: 713; max: 843).
-    * The stories in the second session have 822 words on average (+/- 183; min: 680; max: 1221).
 * Once an item has been read, comprehension questions are answered.
-* Additionally, unique common nouns are displayed (one by one) and the participant is asked to write the first word that comes to mind.
+* Additionally, unique common nouns are displayed (one by one) and the participant is asked to write the first word that comes to mind (short-stories only).
 * The following item is displayed by pressing a button.
 * Each item is a *block*.
 After each block, a one-minute break and eye-tracker calibration follows.
 * Eye-tracker calibration is validated by the presentation of points positioned in the corners of where stimuli is displayed.